mrasti/flickpick-backend/README.md

 ## Description

 Flickpick API is the back end of the Flickpick app.
 Flickpick is an app where users can sign up, peruse popular movies, and save specific movies into a favorites list.
 This API includes full CRUD distributed across three models (User, Movie, and Genre) using RESTful routes.
-The data used was pulled from The Movie Database, found at https://www.themoviedb.org/?language=en-US.
+The data used was pulled from The Movie Database(TMDb), found at https://www.themoviedb.org/?language=en-US.

 This app was built by a team of three collaborators: